 “Together we must uphold the terrible truth of the Holocaust against those who deny it.
 We must strengthen the moral commitment of our peoples, and the political commitment of our governments, to ensure that future generations can understand the causes of the Holocaust and reflect upon its consequences.”

 The IHRA is the only intergovernmental organization mandated to focus solely on Holocaust-related issues, so with evidence that the scourge of antisemitism is once again on the rise, we resolved to take a leading role in combatting it.
 IHRA experts determined that in order to begin to address the problem of antisemitism, there must be clarity about what antisemitism is.

 The IHRA’s Committee on Antisemitism and Holocaust Denial worked to build international consensus around a working definition of antisemitism, which was subsequently adopted by the plenary.
 By doing so, the IHRA set an example of responsible conduct for other international fora and provided an important tool with practical applicability for its member countries.
 This is just one illustration of how the IHRA has equipped policymakers to address this rise in hate and discrimination at their national level.

-The Chair of the Committee on Antisemitism and Holocaust Denial is Mark Weitzman, from the United States.
+The current Chair of IHRA’s Committee on Antisemitism and Holocaust Denial is Robert Williams (United States).